ahmedmahmud/terragotchi/README.md

-# terragotchi
+# terragotchi 👾
-A tamagochi app that monitors youe health and environmental friendliness
+A tamagochi app that monitors your health and environmental friendliness